dominictracey/hangboard/README.md

 ```
 > Note: Make sure you close all active chrome debugger tabs and then restart the debugger from the React Native Development context menu.

-## Deployment

-Read the **[Deployment guide](docs/DEPLOYMENT.md)** to learn how to deploy the application to test devices, app stores, and how to use Code Push to push updates to your users immediately.

 ## Contributing

-If you find any problems, please [open an issue](https://github.com/futurice/pepperoni-app-kit/issues/new) or submit a fix as a pull request.
+If you find any problems, please [open an issue](https://github.com/dominictracey/hangboard/issues/new) or submit a fix as a pull request.

 We welcome new features, but for large changes let's discuss first to make sure the changes can be accepted and integrated smoothly.